n1ubi/n1ubi/README.md

-- I’m interested in Python, C and Penetration testing (Ruby is also a cool language).
+- I’m interested in Python, C and Penetration testing, Reverse-Engineering and Assembly.

 # Stats
 <p align="center">